bravegrumpy/merther/src/misunderstood/chapters/02_Hungry.md

 *Arthur swallowed down his embarrassing hesitation, and decided he was going to continue trying to convince Merlin that he meant no harm, and to ensure that Merlin would not pull a trick of defiance again.
 He figured the best way to achieve this was to make Merlin confront his own arousal, as Arthur was making it clear where they stood.*

 *Arthur crouched down and pulled down Merlin&rsquo;s pants and underwear, revealing two deliciously round ass cheeks.
 However, Arthur was rather surprised to fins a limp and soft dick, as if none of the fondling was arousing.
 With the lack of arousal in mind, Arthur figured that the situation is humiliating enough for now.
 Arthur wanted to make this last, so he could savor all of his servant.
 Merlin&rsquo;s lack of interest made Arthur&rsquo;s erection twitch, with barely controlled desire.
 Merlin&rsquo;s arms were flailing, and his countless disapproving insults were on his lips.
-While others may stop and confirm consent at this point, the the rejection only encouraged Arthur.*
+While others may stop and confirm consent at this point, the rejection only encouraged Arthur.*

 *&ldquo;You are kind of hot being your master&rsquo;s little slut boy&rdquo; Arthur almost whispered, ghosting Merlin&rsquo;s cheek with his lips.*